 Jet Linx Aviation

 The fifth-largest private jet charter operator in the U.S., Jet Linx Aviation has introduced a short-term three-month membership as a Coronavirus response.
 Pricing remains the same and fuel surcharge will likely decrease, the company says.
-Both old and new members save the FET through end of the year.
+Both old and new members save the FET through the end of the year.
 Members who use either the Jet Linx corporate or individual jet card deposit programs will fly tax-free throughout 2021 or until those funds expire.

 The only change to its program it is now offering 12.5-hour jet cards instead of 25 hours.

 Jets.com has lowered pricing for both current and new customers.
 They reflect the suspension of FET for the remainder of the year.
 For every flight flown with current customers, they will receive a 7.5% credit in hours added to their account.
 For new customers, the broker has lowered pricing by 7.5% and has added 10-hour jet cards.
 Any flights flown on these cards after Jan.
-1, 2021, will be accessed and billed the 7.5% tax.
+1, 2021 will be tax-free until funds are used.